Bishops urged to listen as they consider Communion document

 A draft of the Communion document mentions abortion only once and doesn’t identify Biden or other politicians by name, though it says at one point, “Lay people who exercise some form of public authority have a special responsibility to embody Church teaching.”

-The bishops discussed the document only briefly in open session Tuesday afternoon, with minor suggestions such as making it more accessible for children.
+The bishops discussed the document only briefly in open session Tuesday afternoon, with minor suggestions such as making the text more accessible for children or those with little background in doctrine.
 No one brought up publicly the issue of politicians and abortion.

 However the bishops have had ample time to talk about it more candidly privately in executive sessions that began Monday.
-Amendments continued to be offered up ahead of final debate and vote scheduled for Wednesday.
+Amendments could be offered through the end of the day ahead of final debate and vote scheduled for Wednesday.

+But Bishop Michael Burbidge, chairman of the conference’s communications committee, said that after months of opportunities for comment on the draft, “I don’t see many significant changes” being made at this point.

 The conference cannot dictate a blanket policy on denying Communion to politicians; each bishop has authority in his own diocese.